B1.7 Read, represent, compare, and order decimal tenths, in various contexts.

 Note: Some students may confuse the terms ten and tenth when reading because of their phonetic similarity.

-Skill: Comparing and Order Decimal Tenths
+Skill: Comparing and Ordering Decimal Tenths

-The order relationship is based on the comparison of numbers.
-One of the great strengths of decimal notation is the speed with which it is possible, through the concept of place values, to compare and order quantities.
+Ordering is based on a comparison of numbers.
+One of the great advantages of decimal notation is the ease by which decimal numbers can be compared and ordered.
 For example, it is much easier to compare the numbers \(\frac{1}{2}\) and \(\frac{2}{{10}}\) when expressed in decimal notation, 0.5 and 0.2.

 Skill: Reading, Representing, Comparing and Ordering Decimal Tenths in Various Contexts